Report: Bobby Wagner will show up for camp but will ‘be cautious’ until a deal is done

 Seahawks middle linebacker Bobby Wagner indicated last spring that he wouldn’t hold out even if training camp began and he did not have a new contract, and he appears to be following through with that plan.

-But actually playing in games during the 2019 season will apparently take getting a new deal, one that would make him the highest-paid linebacker in the NFL, according to a report Tuesday from Ian Rapoport of the NFL Network.
+But actually playing in games during the 2019 season will apparently take getting a new deal, one that would make him the highest-paid linebacker in the NFL, according to a report Tuesday from NFL Network’s Ian Rapoport.

-Rapoport stated that Wagner “is expected” to report on Wednesday, a day before players take the field for the first practice of the season on Thursday.
+The report said Wagner “is expected” to show up Wednesday, a day before players take the field for the first practice of the season on Thursday.

-But Rapoport further reported that Wagner apparently intends to continue what he did during the offseason program — skipping onfield drills or anything in which he could get injured — until he has a new contract.
+But Rapoport further reported that Wagner apparently intends to continue what he did during the offseason program — skipping on field drills or anything in which he could get injured — until he has a new contract.

 That’s basically what Wagner did during OTAs and minicamp, showing up and taking part in meetings, but standing off to the side when the team did anything on the field.